 - Red beets are a good source of vitamin C for fighting the common cold and betaine for cardiovascular health.
 Beets have zero fats, are low in calories, and are a great energy booster because they are high in carbohydrates and a natural source of sugar.
 Are you a newbie to cooking with beets?
 Here are two beet recipes to get you started: Grilled Beet Salad with Almonds and Dried Cranberries and Beet Chips (these make for a satisfying midday snack).

 - Making its way down the red carpet to our plates is the power-green kale.
-Highly nutritious and delicious, kale greens are packed with vitamin K, A, and C, iron, and antioxidants like carotenoids and flavonoids.
+Highly nutritious and delicious, kale greens are packed with vitamins K, A, and C, iron, and antioxidants like carotenoids and flavonoids.
 Kale is a fantastic plant-based source of calcium.
 If you have never tried kale chips, you must make this recipe for Baked Kale Chips, then eat them all!

 - Green apples contain a lot of fiber good for digestive and intestinal health, especially when eaten with the skin on.
 They are low in fat and help to regulate blood sugar, which is important for individuals with diabetes.
 If you have a craving for a tart, yet sweet treat, make a few raw caramel apples and munch away!

 - Because they are a good source of potassium, snacking on purple figs can help to lower high blood pressure.
 Figs also contribute to weight loss and management with their dietary fiber and contain a high amount of calcium.
 Not crazy about the texture of fresh figs but want the health benefits they offer?
 Try these fig recipes: Gluten-free Vegan Fig Newton Clones and Fig Cardamom Walnut Scones with Cashew Cream.

 Orange and Yellow